 - DNS client: RFC 1035, 1034, 3152, 3363, 3490, 3596

 - TargetIPSec adds support for Internet Protocol Security, which provides network policy based host to host authentication, privacy or both.
 Includes a shell interface or programmatic API to add Security Policies (SP).
-If desired, manual Security Associations (SA) can be configured instead of using the default Internet Key Exchange, or IKE.

 - Standard Berkeley sockets application program interface with enhancements: